Parmanode

 If you are extra cautious, you can see the installation code first (it’s very short), you can type in the above command but omit the “| sh” ending.
 That will print out the code to the screen.

-If you get a fingerprint error/warning when you run the installation command, that’s fine, carry on.
+If you get a fingerprint error/warning when you run the installation command, that’s normal, carry on.

-Alternatively, if the installation went smoothly, you can just open terminal and type the following command, then <enter>:
+Alternatively, if the installation went smoothly, you can just open terminal and type the following command to Run Parmanode, then <enter>:

 If you wanted to take a more granular approach, you can use these two commands (which the rp command does on its own):